Skip to main content

 How do I change my primary name in the University system?
 What if my legal name is different than my primary name I use?

-If you are a student, please send an email to Records from your @loyola email account with exactly how you intend your primary name to be reflected in internal records.
+If you are a student, please send an email to the Office of the Registrar from your Loyola email account with exactly how you intend your primary name to be reflected in internal records.

 I want to start using a different name and pronouns, how do I tell my professors?

-Dear [professor’s name], I am enrolled in your class this semester and would like to make a request.
-I am a transgender individual and my primary name [name here] and [she/her/hers he/him/his they/them etc. ] pronouns.
+I am enrolled in your class this semester and would like to make a request.
+I am a transgender individual, and my chosen name is [name here] and I use [she/her/hers he/him/his they/them etc.] pronouns.
 Would it be possible for you to note this on any list you may use for attendance and share this information with any TAs I will be working with as well?
-Thank you!
-[Your Name]

 Is there an LGBTQ+ Resource Room?

 Yes.
-The Pride Resource Room (PRR) opened in Fall 2018 and is located in ALANA Services for LGBTQPIA+ identified students and allies.
-This lounge is a great place to relax, study, hang out with friends, or attend a Spectrum or The LGBTQ+ Experience meeting.
-Starting in the 19-20 academic year, the new Graduate Assistant for LGBTQ+ Services will be hosting a variety of activities in the PRR throughout the year.
-The lounge has a couch, comfy chairs, quiet spaces, and a TV.
+The Pride Resource Room (PRR) opened in Fall 2018 and is available for LGBTQPIA+ students and allies.
+The PRR is located in ALANA Services on the third floor of the Andrew White Student Center.
+The PRR is a great place to relax, study, hang out with friends, or attend a meeting with Spectrum or the LGBTQ+ Experience.
+The lounge is a quiet space with a couch, comfy chairs, and a TV.

-Check out the PRR page on this website!
+Check out the PRR page on this website to find out about events and activities being held in the room.

 Does the University include sexual orientation, gender identity, and gender expression in its non-discrimination policy?

 Yes.
 All non-discrimination and harassment policies include sexual orientation and gender identity.
-They are included in the Staff/Administrative Policy Manual, the Faculty Handbook, and the Student Community Standards.
-In addition, our institutional Core Values statement on Diversity includes sexual orientation and gender identity, consistent with our affirmation of the diversity of human experience and the dignity of all persons.
+They are included in the Staff and Administrator Policy Manual, the Faculty Handbook, and the Student Community Standards.
+In addition, our institutional Core Values statement on diversity includes sexual orientation and gender identity, consistent with our affirmation of the diversity of human experience and the dignity of all persons.

-The opening paragraph for the non-discrimination and harassment policy: “Loyola University Maryland does not discriminate on the basis of race, sex, color, national or ethnic origin, age, religion, disability, marital status, sexual orientation, gender identity, genetic information, military status, or any other legally protected classification in the administration of any of its educational programs and activities or with respect to admission or employment.
-Prohibited discrimination includes harassment on the basis of a protected classification and harassment based on participation in any "protected activity."
+The opening paragraph for the non-discrimination and harassment policy is as follows: “Loyola University Maryland does not discriminate on the basis of race, sex, color, national or ethnic origin, age, religion, disability, marital status, sexual orientation, gender identity, genetic information, military status, or any other legally protected classification in the administration of any of its educational programs and activities or with respect to admission or employment.
+Prohibited discrimination includes harassment on the basis of a protected classification and harassment based on participation in any “protected activity”.
 Complaints of domestic violence, dating violence, stalking (whether or not based on a protected classification) and sexual exploitation are also addressed under this policy.”

 Is residential life LGBTQ+ friendly and gender-inclusive?